ChristianGalla/AutoStartConfirm/README.md

 ## How to build and debug

-This program was created using Visual Studio 2019.
+This program was created Visual Studio.

 There are some NuGet dependencies that must be installed before it can be compiled.

-The installer is build using [WiX Toolset build tools](https://wixtoolset.org/releases/) and the WiX Toolset Visual Studio 2019 Extension.
+The installer is build using [WiX Toolset build tools](https://wixtoolset.org/releases/) and the WiX Toolset Visual Studio Extension.